epfl-lara/leon/testcases/runnablecode/README.md

 ```

 This shall now compile. <br/>
-Use the `main` template as defined in `template.scala` to do the necessary benchmarks
+Use the `main` template as defined in `template/template.scala` to do the necessary benchmarks